tgabatin/tgabatin/README.md

 # Hi, I'm Taylor Sanchez (Gabatino)!

 I'm a Software Engineer and Consultant that's passionate about technology.
-I graduated with degrees in Computer Science & Quantitative Economics, and am currently continuing my education with a Masters in Computer Science.
+I graduated with degrees in Computer Science & Quantitative Economics, and am currently continuing my education with a Masters in Computer Science and Engineering Management.

 I have many interests when it comes to tech!
-However, I specialize in Full Stack Web Development, DevSecOps, and Cloud Software and Security in Software Architecture.
+However, I specialize in Full Stack Web Development, DevSecOps, and Cloud Software and Security in Software Architecture and Design.

-Some of my personal projects and endeavors; however, are more rooted in video game/VR/AR development as they tie to the natural sciences, Data Science merged with Robotics and Embedded Systems, and Systems Design in Software Architecture.
+Some of my personal projects and endeavors; however, are more rooted in algorithmic complexity as they tie to the natural sciences, Data Science & AI merged with Robotics and Embedded Systems, and of course, Systems Design and Architecture.

 I hope you enjoy your stay!